rainforestapp/FrontendPractices/Style.md

 Although seemingly convenient (because this way we can have conditional logic inside jsx) it makes code hard to read.

 ## Comma separated values and react props
+Note: This is enforced by our linting rules

 Values and props are allowed on single lines if the line doesn't get too long:

 A jsx example: